+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to e-

+72) A strategy designed to compete within a narrow market or product segment is called a strategy.

+A) scope

+B) differentiation

+C) commoditization

+D) focus

+Answer: D

+Difficulty: Moderate

+AACSB: Application of knowledge

+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to ecommerce.

+73) technologies are technologies that enable the incremental improvement of

+products and services.

+A) Sustaining

+B) Differentiating

+C) Disruptive

+D) Commodity

+Answer: A

+Difficulty: Moderate

+AACSB: Application of knowledge

-LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.
+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to ecommerce.

-74) Innovative entrepreneurs and their business firms that destroy existing business models are referred to as \\\\\\.
+74) Innovative entrepreneurs and their business firms that destroy existing business models are

+referred to as:

-A) crowdfunders
+A) crowdfunders.

-B) venture capitalists
+B) venture capitalists.

-C) disruptors
+C) disruptors.

-D) angel investors
+D) angel investors.

 Answer: C

 Difficulty: Moderate

 AACSB: Application of knowledge

-LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.
+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to ecommerce.

-75) The term unfit fitness refers to a situation in which employees of a firm have the wrong skills for the current environment.
+75) The term unfit fitness refers to a situation in which employees of a firm have the wrong skills

+for the current environment.

+Answer: TRUE

+Difficulty: Moderate

+AACSB: Application of knowledge

-LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.
+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to ecommerce.

-76) Scale economies are efficiencies that result from flattening the hierarchy of an organization.
-Answer: FALSE
+76) Scale economies are efficiencies that result from increasing the size of the business.

-LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.
+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to e-